NBISweden/Rcourse/vt17/exercise/Dataframes.md

     </pre>
     </details>
 <br>

 6. Replace all values in the matrix with 0 and convert it to a vector
     <details>
     <summary>:key: Click to see how</summary>
     <pre>

         X[] <- 0
         as.vector(X)

         [1] 0 0 0 0 0 0 0 0 0 0 0 0
     </pre>
     </details>
 <br>

 7. In the the exercies earlier you created a vector with the names of the type Geno\_a\_1, Geno\_a\_2, Geno\_a\_3, Geno\_b\_1, Geno\_b\_2&#x2026;, Geno\_s\_3 using vectors.
 In todays lecture a function named outer that generate matrixes was mentioned.
 Try to generate the same vector as yesterday using this function instead.
-The outer function is very powerful, but can be hard to wrap you head around, so try to follow the logics, perhaps by creating a simple example to start with.
+There was an example of the outer function also on the exercise yesterday and it is a very powerful function, but can be hard to wrap you head around, so try to follow the logics, perhaps comparing to the example from yesterday.
     <details>
     <summary>:key: Click to see how</summary>
     <pre>

         letnum <- outer(paste("Geno",letters[1:19], sep = "_"), 1:3, paste, sep = "_")
         class(letnum)
         sort(as.vector(letnum))
         #sort(paste("Geno", as.vector(letnum), sep = "_"))

         [1] "matrix"

         [1] "Geno_a_1" "Geno_a_2" "Geno_a_3" "Geno_b_1" "Geno_b_2" "Geno_b_3"
          [7] "Geno_c_1" "Geno_c_2" "Geno_c_3" "Geno_d_1" "Geno_d_2" "Geno_d_3"
         [13] "Geno_e_1" "Geno_e_2" "Geno_e_3" "Geno_f_1" "Geno_f_2" "Geno_f_3"